‘Outlander’ Spinoff Featuring Lord John Grey Is A Possibility On Starz

 — Outlander (@Outlander_STARZ) January 18, 2019

-Like Jamie Fraser, at the core, Englishman Lord John Grey is one of the good guys, and the novels based on his story are rich and detailed (if you love him already, you will only love him more).
+Like Jamie Fraser, at the core, Lord John Grey is one of the good guys — and the novels based on his story are rich and detailed.
 When Diana Gabaldon was asked if there was a spinoff in the future for Lord Grey, she admitted that the network had expressed interest, saying, “Who knows?
 Interest Has Been Expressed, is about all I could tell you.”

-If Starz does pull the trigger, Gabaldon has six novellas and three novels worth of tales of the dashing Redcoat who is struggling with his sexuality at a time when homosexuality could lead to one’s death.
+If Starz does pull the trigger, Gabaldon has six novellas and three novels worth of tales of the dashing redcoat.
+Lord John Grey is also interesting as a larger character, one who is struggling with his sexuality at a time when homosexuality could lead to one’s death.

-Town & Country confirmed that Gabaldon has been thinking even more about what a Lord John Grey series would look like, and she posted an article on her Facebook account (which has since been deleted), titled, “6 Reasons Why We Need a Lord John Spinoff.”
-Along with the article, she wrote her own note, saying, “Hey, I’m game if David (and possibly Sam) is…”
+Town & Country confirmed that Gabaldon has been thinking about what a Lord John Grey series would look like, and had posted an article to her Facebook account titled, “6 Reasons Why We Need a Lord John Spinoff.”
+Along with the article, the author wrote her own note, saying, “Hey, I’m game if David (and possibly Sam) is…”

-David Berry got wind of the post, and shared his own thoughts, saying “Of course, I’m game!
+David Berry got wind of the post, and shared his own thoughts, writing, “Of course, I’m game!
 Whaddya say @samheughan?
 Might even let you win a game of chess.”